ariahosseini/InterfacePhononsToolkit/README.md

 <p>

-We remark that this equation is \textit{only} valid materials with spherical pores ($L_c =\frac{4}{3}L_p\sqrt[3]{}\frac{3}{4\pi\phi^2}$) in diffusive regime where $Kn \ll 1$.
+We remark that this equation is *only* valid materials with spherical pores (L<sub>c</sub> = 4/3 L<sub>p</sub> ∛3/(4πϕ^2)) in diffusive regime where Kn << 1.
 In case of extended cylindrical pores, the rate of electron scattering is dramatically less than discrete due to the limited number of states that are available to accept scattered electrons.
 Therefore changes in the electrical conductivity of dielectrics containing extended cylindrical pore is due to changes in volume-averaged electron density as
 </p>

 <p align="center">